 Everything Ledgerly does.

-Eight feature areas, paired with screenshots from the running app.
+Nine feature areas, paired with screenshots from the running app.
 Skim the contents, or read it end to end.

 Your ledger fills itself.